Krigo-Liu/coop_notes/AI/DeepReinforcementLearning/Formula.md

 # 3 Markov Decision Process

 TODO: 寻找最优$\color{turquoise} \pi$的方法。

+### 3.1 MDP concepts

 The reinforcement learning agent and its environment interact over a sequence of discrete time steps.
-Everything inside the agent is completely known and controllable by the agent; everything outside is incompletely controllable but may or may not be completely known.The agent’s objective is to maximize the amount of reward it receives over time.
+Everything inside the agent is completely known and controllable by the agent; everything outside is incompletely controllable but may or may not be completely known.
+The agent’s objective is to maximize the amount of reward it receives over time.

+white-box environment -> the optimal policy can be solved by the dynamic programming: PI, VI

+black-box -> model-free RL methods

 - $t$: discrete time step.
 - $\color{turquoise}\text{s, s' : current state, next state}$,  $\color{turquoise}\text{basis for making the choices}$